 If you require our GP to be credentialed for any on-call, VMO and/or aged care work, you should ensure that the GP is credentialed with the relevant health service(s).
 Your practice and local hospital are responsible for completing the credentialing paperwork before the GP starts their placement.
 To be credentialed, the GP may need to be set up with an account via online credentialing or complete a paper credential application for each health service.

-If your practice engages RWAV, there are two locum model options depending on whether the GP chooses to locum independently or as part of the RWAV Employed Locum Program.
+If your practice engages RWAV, there are two locum model options depending on whether the GP chooses to locum independently or as an RWAV Contracted GP Locum.

-If the locum GP is an RWAV Employed Locum:
+If the locum GP is an RWAV Contracted Locum:

-If the locum GP is an RWAV Independent Locum:
+If the locum GP is an RWAV GP Locum (Independent):

 Yes, many of our doctors do repeat locums at various practices.
 They often request to return or are requested by the practice.
 RWAV supports a number of practices that use a permanent model of rotating locum doctors as this can provide valuable continuity of care to solo practices.